Travel Information Overview

 H.E.L.P. on the Illinois Tollway

-The innovative public-private partnership provides financial support for the successful H.E.L.P. program, furthering the Tollway's efforts to reduce delay and improve safety for the motoring public while highlighting State Farm's commitment to helping people recover from the unexpected.
+The Highway Emergency Lane Patrol (H.E.L.P.) program is supported by GEICO.
+The innovative sponsorship provides support for the successful H.E.L.P. program, furthering the Tollway's efforts to reduce delay and improve safety for the motoring public.

-Twelve H.E.L.P. trucks patrol the Tollway system.
-Maintenance personnel are trained to provide roadway assistance to stranded Tollway customers and traffic control at accident scenes.
+Twelve H.E.L.P. trucks patrol the Tollway system and provide roadway assistance to stranded Tollway customers and traffic control at accident scenes.

-- The Tollway is patrolled 24 hours a day by Illinois State Police District 15
+- The Tollway is patrolled 24 hours a day by Illinois State Police Troop 15

 - Changing tires

 - Adding coolant*

 - Dispensing fuel*

 - Transporting customers